 Seeing the midnight sun (above).

-Finally seeing puffins for the first time in the island of Runde (big BIG deal for me)!
+Finally seeing puffins for the first time on the island of Runde (a big BIG deal for me)!

 Oh, we also saw a sea eagle which is one of the largest eagles in the world!